fastrgv/RufasSlider/README.md

 Rush & maboy now allow mouse drags to initiate the moves.

-Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings and Maboy games to be used interactively, using the (=)-key.
+Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings, Maboy and GetMyGoat games to be used interactively, using the (=)-key.
 This provides an amazing tool to learn to solve seemingly hopeless problems.

 --------------------------------------
 ## Features